LGBTQIA+ Youth

 Pronouns

-In an effort to support students who are more comfortable when designated by their pronouns, students may opt to add pronouns they wish to have used to refer to themselves in various Canvas pages, including discussion posts, inbox messages and gradebooks.
+Students may opt to add pronouns in various Canvas pages, including discussion posts, inbox messages and gradebooks.

 Seeking Support and Assistance

-School staff members work with individual students and families.
-If support or assistance is needed, school counselors, other student services staff members, and school administrators are all available to offer support and/or assistance.
+If a student or family needs additional support, school counselors, other student services staff members, and school administrators are all available to offer support and/or assistance.
 School staff are prepared to support and work with individual students and families and will keep information confidential.

 For more information or additional support, call the HCPSS Office of Diversity, Equity and Inclusion at 410-313-6600 or the Office of School Counseling at 410-313-6748.